h4n1th/Data-Structures/README.md

 Ordered,mutable,allow dupliactions,created using [].
 - 🔹 Tuple:-
 Ordered indexed and immutable collections that can hold any data type and is enclosed in paranthesis ().
+- 🔹 String:-
+Sequence of Unicode characters,Immutable and indexed like a list,Created using single ' ' or double " " quotes.